blinklet/learning/data-science/sqlalchemy-minimum.md

 4       232                  Sergei Prokofiev & Yuri Temirkano
 ```

-## Joining tables using *select()* methods
+## Joining tables using *join()* methods

-To create the dataframe containing album and track information from the Chinook database, use the *select()* function's *join()* or *join_from()* methods to create SQL JOIN statements.
+To create a dataframe containing album and track information from the Chinook database, use the *select()* function's *join()* or *join_from()* methods to join the *Album* and *Track* tables.

-In a properly-designed database like teh Chinook database, the relationships between tables are already defined using primary and foreign keys, and association tables.
+In a well-designed database like the Chinook database, the relationships between tables are already defined by primary and foreign keys, and association tables.
 SQLAlchemy objects can use these relationships to automatically join data in different tables together even if the column that form the relationship have different names.

 In the Chinook database diagram above, look at the relationships between the tables named *Album*, *Track*, and *Artist*.
 The *Album* table has a foreign key that points to the *Artist* table and the *Track* table has a foreign key that points to the *Album* table.